 Intestate succession sets a hierarchy of the decedent’s heirs to determine who may inherit

-You can invoid intestacy by creating a will that names your preferred beneficiaries
+You can avoid intestacy by creating a will that names your preferred beneficiaries

 When you die intestate, who inherits your property depends on who survives you and your state law, which has its own unique rules of intestacy.
 A surviving spouse will most likely inherit at least some of your assets, but they are not always entitled to the entire estate.
 Direct descendants, like children or grandchildren may also be entitled to their own share of the inheritance, so the spouse must share the estate with them.
 This includes your children from another marriage.

 How much the surviving spouse and children receive depends on the state.
-For example, in New Jersey, the spouse would inherit everything; in Washington state, the spouse would receive half of the estate; and in New York, the surviving spouse would receive the first $50,000 of the estate plus half of the remaining estate.
+For example, according to New Jersey probate law, the spouse would inherit everything; according to probate law in Washington state, the spouse would receive half of the estate; and under New York probate law, the surviving spouse would receive the first $50,000 of the estate plus half of the remaining estate.